 Nearly 500 church leaders gathered at Embrace Church in Sioux Falls, South Dakota for Reach 2018.
 The two-day event inspired and equipped attendees to reach the next person for Jesus with new passion, in new places.
-Below are links to news articles, videos, and photos from the event, which took place Oct.
+Below are links to news articles and videos from the event, which took place Oct.
 5-6.
 Presentation materials from specific speakers are also available via SCHED; you must sign up for a free account to access presentation materials.
-Watch for videos of each of five keynote speakers, and a study guide for churches to use with them, that will be available by the end of October.
+Each of the five keynote speaker videos has an accompanying study guide with five key questions and two related exercises.
+Access videos and study guide

-Rev. Adam Weber: Be real, point people to Jesus: In the final Reach keynote address, Weber told attendees: Know your "why," be the real you, and connect Jesus to reality.
+Rev. Adam Weber: Reach Authentically: In the final Reach keynote address, Weber told attendees: Know your "why," be the real you, and connect Jesus to reality.
+Read article / Watch video

-Rev. Jacob Armstrong on reaching adaptively: Armstrong talked about the importance of listening to your community, opening the loop for new people, being intentional, and asking for help.
+Rev. Jacob Armstrong: Reach Adaptively: Armstrong talked about the importance of listening to your community, opening the loop for new people, being intentional, and asking for help.
+Read article / Watch video

-Rev. Roz Picardo on reaching personally, sharing our stories: “You know what’s amazing about your story?
+Rev. Roz Picardo: Reach Personally: “You know what’s amazing about your story?
 It points back to God,” said Picardo.
 “It’s not just your story, it’s God’s story.”
+Read article / Watch video

-Debi Nixon: 4 thoughts on reaching relentlessly: Getting back to an outward focus means being clear about your purpose, embracing change, going out into deeper water, and trusting God, Nixon said.
+Debi Nixon: Reach Relentlessly: Getting back to an outward focus means being clear about your purpose, embracing change, going out into deeper water, and trusting God, Nixon said.
+Read article / Watch video

-Reach kicks off, Bishop Ough challenges us to take 'soul stands': Bishop Ough urged courage that maintains integrity to one’s true self and to the gospel of Jesus while transcending personal preferences for the sake of others.
+Bishop Bruce R. Ough: Reach Courageously: Bishop Ough urged courage that maintains integrity to one’s true self and to the gospel of Jesus while transcending personal preferences for the sake of others.
+Read article / Watch video

-8 novel thoughts and ideas on reaching new people: Eight great ideas from breakout sessions to help you reach new people through evangelism, discipleship, social media, new services and sites, and more.
+8 novel thoughts and ideas on reaching new people: This article highlights eight great ideas from breakout sessions to help you reach new people through evangelism, discipleship, social media, new services and sites, and more.

 Religion in America: This video explores the religious landscape in America.
 Compelling facts and figures illustrate how Americans describe their religious affiliation and how that translates to worship attendance.
 The video also explores how we might use this data and what we might ponder as we seek to reach new people.